PUBLIC AFFAIRS & ADVOCACY CLIENT SUCCESS

 REPEAL MICHIGAN’S EMERGENCY MANAGER LAW

 During 2011, a new “Emergency Manager” law in Michigan had stripped away the rights of cities, townships and other public entities, giving a so-called Emergency Manager the right to assume all power over elected officials.
-With the obvious issues associated with the law, a volunteer-led coalition that included Stand Up for Democracy placed a repeal proposal on the ballot—titled Proposal 1—for the November 2012 election.
+With the obvious issues associated with the law, a volunteer-led coalition led by Stand Up for Democracy placed a repeal proposal on the ballot—titled Proposal 1—for the November 2012 election.

 HOW WE HELPED